-The CCWG-Accountability does not change the day-to-day responsibilities or functioning of ICANN.
+ANSWER: The CCWG-Accountability Proposal would not change the day-to-day responsibilities or functioning of ICANN.
 It creates escalation mechanisms to deal with exceptional circumstances.
 As such there should be no changes in this regard.
-Where questions arise as to whether an ICANN action violates the Bylaws aggrieved parties might be able to use the RFR or IRP and, depending on the subject concerned, one of the community powers might be invoked.
+Where questions arise as to whether an ICANN action violates the Bylaws, aggrieved parties might be able to use the RFR or IRP and, depending on the subject concerned, one of the community powers might be invoked.

----

-QUESTION: Are the "structural reviews" referenced on slide 6 the periodic reviews of ACs and SOs already contained in ICANN bylaws -- or something different/additional?
+2. QUESTION: Are the “structural reviews” referenced on slide 6 the periodic reviews of ACs and SOs already contained in ICANN Bylaws -- or something different/additional?

-Yes, slide 6 refers to the current periodic reviews of ICANN structure and operations ICANN Bylaws require (see section 4).
+ANSWER: Yes, slide 6 refers to the current periodic reviews of ICANN structure and operations that ICANN Bylaws require (see section 4).

----

-QUESTION: with a need for so many panellists in the independent review process, is there a risk that we create a "community of panellists" that end up controlling ICANN's decisions?
+3. QUESTION: With a need for so many panelists in the independent review process, is there a risk that we create a “community of panelists” that end up controlling ICANN's decisions?

-It is envisioned that there would be at least 7 panelists in total.
+ANSWER: It is envisioned that there would be at least seven panelists in total.
 This would be the same as the Public Interest Commitments Dispute Resolution Procedure (PICDRP) and far less than the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
-The number was chosen to have a pool of panellists available and to meet diversity requirements.
+The number was chosen to have a pool of panelists available and to meet diversity requirements.
 Moreover, the mandate of the IRP is limited to resolving questions about whether a particular action or inaction violates ICANN’s Bylaws and Articles of Incorporation and should not impinge on ICANN’s ordinary processes and procedures.
-Finally, the existence of an independent judiciary is fundamental to good governance.

----
+Finally, an independent judiciary is not intended to control ICANN decisions or otherwise usurp the Board’s governance role.
+Rather, it is intended to enhance Board accountability and to help ensure that the Board adheres to ICANN’s Articles and Bylaws.

-QUESTION: How likely is it that foreign sovereign governments will submit to voting membership in a California unincorporated non-profit association like the proposed Community Mechanism?
+4. QUESTION: How likely is it that foreign sovereign governments will submit to voting membership in a California unincorporated non-profit association like the proposed Community Mechanism?
 Doesn't the GAC need to do this as a whole?
 How will refusal by one government to participate on that basis affect GAC participation in the CA unincorporated non-profit association?

-Based on the CCWG proposal, the GAC collectively would, if it chose to do so, participate in the Community Mechanism as Sole Member.
+ANSWER: The proposal does not require that foreign sovereign governments participate in ICANN in any manner different from the way that they already participate in GAC.
+Based on the CCWG Proposal, the GAC collectively could, if it chose to do so, become a voting participant in the Sole Member.
 It does not, however, have to become an unincorporated association itself to do so.
 In this model, governments do not have a different relationship to the GAC than they do today.

----

-QUESTION: Does CMSM process apply only to the 5 powers enumerated on slide 12?
-In other words, what is community recourse against Board decisions with which it disagrees but that do not fall within the 5 situations listed on slide 12?
+5. QUESTION: Does the CMSM process apply only to the five powers enumerated on slide 12?
+In other words, what is community recourse against Board decisions with which it disagrees but that do not fall within the five situations listed on slide 12?

-The process applies to these 5 powers.
-We are not proposing that this mechanism would be used to interfere with other work (e.g. PDPs).
-The CMSM would have all the rights of a member provided for by the law, but exercising those powers would require a high threshold of consent from all CMSM participants – higher than exercising the five powers.
+ANSWER: The process is designed to support these five powers.
+We are not proposing that this mechanism would be used to interfere with other work (e.g., PDPs).
+The CMSM would have all the rights of a member provided for by the law, but exercising those powers would require a very high threshold of consent from CMSM participants – higher than is needed to exercise the five powers.
 In addition, community members may be able to use the RFR and IRP where it is applicable.

----

-QUESTION: Is SO/AC decision to use power based on a simple majority vote or some higher threshold?
+6. QUESTION: Is an SO/AC decision to use a community power based on a simple majority vote or some higher threshold?